w3f/polkadot-wiki/docs/general/polkadot-direction.md

 Sharing cores with other applications to share costs but with no reduction in latency.
 Note that this is different from the [split coretime](#split-coretime) where one core is used by multiple application at different times to share costs at the expense of higher latency.
-Shared cores will be enabled with [JAM](../learn/learn-jam-chain.md), a semi-coherent concept in which data from different shards can be scheduled within the same core.
+Shared cores will be enabled with [JAM](../learn/learn-jam-chain.md), a semi-coherent system in which data from different shards can be scheduled within the same core.

 ![core-usage-agile-shared](../assets/core-usage-agile-shared.png)